JAQuent/Questionnaire-Presenter/README.md

 -   Version 2.0.0
     -   Added feature that screen resolution is printed to the log.
-    -   New question type added called `slider_2_images`, which can present two square images side by side with a question and the slider scale.
+    -   New question type added called `slider_2_images`, which can present two square (250 px) images side by side with a question and the slider scale.
     -   Changed length of slider a bit to more varied responses.
     -   Added that the version is displayed at the beginning in right bottom corner.
+-   Version 2.0.1
+    -   Changed anchor height of `slider_2_images` to allow two rows of text

+    -   Added `message_1_image` type that allows to display a (450 x 300 px, 3:2 aspect ratio) image along with short text.

+    -   Fixed that confirm button label was not changed for `slider_2_images`.

 -   Features planned some time in the future
     -   Add more image based version of other question types.
     -   A way to further customise the visual appearance (e.g. change